 The season is either April – May or September – October.
 The latter tends to have better weather (so I’m told) but no one will be at Base Camp itself as the season for climbing to the summit is between April – May.

-Essentially, by booking with a Nepalese company isn’t only ethical as we had both a local guide and local porter, but there’s lots of incredible pro’s in doing so that they need their own numbers in this list.
+Essentially, by booking with a Nepalese company isn’t only ethical as we had both a local guide and local porter, but there’s lots of incredible pro’s in doing so that they need their own points in this list.

-Visit Himalaya Treks not only provide an incredible local service, they are the experts.
-Even the owner’s uncle took Sir Edmund Hillary to Base Camp and even owns the record for running from Kathmandu to the to the Camp itself in just three days.
+Visit Himalaya Treks don’t only provide an incredible local service, they are the experts.
+Even the owner’s uncle took Sir Edmund Hillary to Base Camp and even owns the record for running from Kathmandu to the to Everest Base Camp Camp in just three days.
 Mind blowing really as it’s a long, long way!!

 Visit Himalaya Treks owner, Himal Tamang (far right) during the Annapurna Base Camp Trek in 2016.

-The owner of Visit Himalaya Treks, Himal Tamang has spent his life from being a porter to working his way up as a guide and is now running his own company so he knows what the customer wants from first hand experience.
+Himal Tamang, the owner of Visit Himalaya Treks, has spent his life from being a porter to working his way up as a guide and is now running his own company.
+He knows exactly what the customer wants from first hand experience.

-As above, I learnt that if you book with a Western company, they will almost certainly group you with other strangers (we met many people along the path who had been grouped together).
+I learnt that if you book with a Western company, they will almost certainly group you with other strangers (we met many people along the path who had been grouped together).
 This means you’ll essentially have to spend 13 days with other random people whether you like it or not.

 I saw loads of big groups and I just felt sorry for them as they stormed passed the jaw dropping views just to keep up with the rest of them.
 We were able to really enjoy the trek without the pressure of anyone else.

 Himal knows that if you put strangers together on a trek, it can cause some problems.
 Everyone wants the most memorable experience and he knows how to do it with this service.

 Visit Himalaya Treks have a service that will have your entire trip sorted.
 All you need to do is book your return international flights.